Miras3210/3eM-DJ-CodeJam-Ostrava/README.md

-# 3eM-DJ-CodeJam-Ostrava
+# Code Shift
-3eM-DJ team for the Ostrava CodeJam 10/2025
+A game named Code Shift fom the 3eM-DJ team for the Ostrava CodeJam 10/2025

 # About
+a game where you code your way through the levels

 # Setup
 1. create a virtual enviroment
 ```shell
 python -m venv .venv